bitwarden/passwordless-docs/src/guide/api.md

 ### Request

-`POST` requests made to the `/signin/generate-token` endpoint create a [manually generated verification token](concepts.md#tokens) for a user, side-stepping the regular signin flow (i.e. the `.signinWith*()` methods).
+`POST` requests made to the `/signin/generate-token` endpoint create a [manually generated verification token](concepts.md#tokens) for a user, side-stepping the regular sign-in flow (i.e. the `.signinWith*()` methods).
 The resulting token can then be verified through the `/signin/verify` endpoint and used just like a regular verification token.

 <CodeSwitcher :languages="{http:'HTTP',js:'JavaScript'}">
 <template v-slot:http>